haziqj/iprior-interaction/README.md

 The key documents are

-1.  `01-cow.R` contains the code for the functional response model in Section 6.
+1.  `02-sims.R` and `03-sims_analysis.R` contains the code for the
+    simulations in Section 5.
-2.  `02-sims.R` contains the code for the simulations in Section 5.
+2.  `01-cow.R` contains the code for the functional response model in Section 6.

 In this README, the main summary of findings are presented.